Esri/joint-military-symbology-xml/documentation/DESIGN_DOC.md

 #### What is our high-level plan for solving the problem?
 Our high level plan for solving this problem can be broken down into four key steps:

-- Develop an XML schema (XSD) for the fundamental contents of MIL-STD 2525D (and by extension, NATO APP-6(C)).
+- Develop an XML schema (XSD) for the fundamental contents of MIL-STD 2525D.
-- Populate, using said schema,  XML instance data to include all the valid components of a military symbol, that is compatible with the tenets set forth in MIL-STD 2525D (and by extension, NATO APP-6(C)), including all of the symbol sets set forth in those standards.
+- Populate, using said schema,  XML instance data to include all the valid components of a military symbol, that is compatible with the tenets set forth in MIL-STD 2525D, including all of the symbol sets set forth in those standards.
 - Develop a C# .Net API that demonstrates one means of extracting information from that XML instance data, including unit tests to validate proper operation of that information extraction, and tools and sample applications that facilitate an implementor extracting what he/she needs from the XML data.
 - Develop, in time, a set of stylesheets (XSLT) files that will support the formatting of the contents of the XML data into human readable pages.
 XSLT (Extensible Stylesheet Language Transformations) is a language for transforming XML documents into other XML documents, or other objects such as HTML for web pages, plain text or into XSL Formatting Objects which can then be converted to PDF, PostScript, and PNG.